wadeallen/church_jekyll/youth/index.markdown

 The youth usually have a fall retreat.
 For the past couple of years, we have traveled to South Haven, Michigan.

+## Camp Barnabas

+Youth travel each summer to a place called Camp Barnabas.
+This is a mission trip for the youth.
+Camp Barnabas offers life-changing opportunities to people with special needs and chronic diseases.
+Our teens work hard to make the camp experience for people with special needs possible.
+Take a look at [recent pictures from the 2014 trip](https://www.flickr.com/photos/fbcmuncie/sets/72157645585580653/).

 ## Ski Trip

 The youth attend a ski trip called Skwim in Green Lake, Wisconsin in January.